Multidimensional measures in the Sustainable Development Goals

 The MPI is both universal and responsive to each country’s national complexities.

 A universal or global MPI is internationally comparable and can incorporate agreed dimensions of poverty – economic, social or environmental – based on participatory and expert inputs.
 It can define at least two degrees of multidimensional poverty, such as ‘acute’ or ‘moderate’, to have relevance across countries with different kinds of poverty.

 Governments or civil society organisations can also create their own MPIs that incorporate the dimensions of poverty relevant to their own national context and goals.

 By pinpointing exactly how and where people are poor, a national MPI enables governments to better target their resources and combat poverty more effectively.
 As the MPI shows how different deprivations overlap and interconnect, policy initiatives can also be integrated to tackle multiple aspects of poverty together.
 And by revealing which groups or regions are experiencing poverty most acutely, the MPI can help focus on the most vulnerable, ensuring that no one is left behind.

-The governments of Mexico, Colombia and Chile have already adopted official national multidimensional poverty measures – incorporating dimensions of poverty that are relevant to their countries – enabling them to design effective poverty-reduction programmes.
+Several countries in the world have adopted official national multidimensional poverty measures – incorporating dimensions of poverty that are relevant to their countries – enabling them to design effective poverty-reduction programmes.
 Many other countries are now lining up to fight poverty nationally, using multidimensional poverty measures as a tool to align management and policy.

 The Multidimensional Poverty Peer Network (MPPN), coordinated by OPHI, is a South-South initiative created in response to the overwhelming demand from policymakers for information and support on implementing multidimensional poverty measures nationally as well as globally.